 Anthony Rosenthal gives a star-making performance as the young but wise Jason.
 Although the youngest character on stage, Jason is the moral compass of these constantly flawed characters.
 Rosenthal drives this production with true professionalism.
 He displays incredible chemistry with the whole cast and balances the comedic and dramatic natures of his role incredibly well.
 Anthony Rosenthal is a bright light in this already strong production.

-Betsy Wolfe and Tracie Thomas are an utter delight as the couple Cordelia and Charlotte.
+Betsy Wolfe and Tracie Thoms are an utter delight as the couple Cordelia and Charlotte.
 Although they are affectionately referred to in the show as “the lesbians from next door,” both actresses make their parts more than just side characters.
 Cordelia is a bumbling caterer whose failed attempts in Jewish cooking constantly drew laughs.
-Tracie Thomas is utterly heartbreaking and at times hilarious as a doctor who witnesses Whizzer deteriorating before her very eyes.
+Tracie Thoms is utterly heartbreaking and at times hilarious as a doctor who witnesses Whizzer deteriorating before her very eyes.
 She expresses this struggle in the number “Something Bad is Happening.”
-Wolfe and Thomas display fine chemistry with the cast in the numbers “Unlikely Lovers” and “Jason’s Bar Mitzvah.”
+Wolfe and Thoms display fine chemistry with the cast in the numbers “Unlikely Lovers” and “Jason’s Bar Mitzvah.”
 Although not introduced until the second act, both actresses make strong turns in their respective roles.

 This new production of Falsettos is skillfully directed by Broadway veteran James Lapine, who co-wrote the show with Will Finn.
 His direction is never overwhelming.
 Instead Lapine focuses on getting incredibly thoughtful and honest performances from the entire cast.
 By the end of the show, this production did not feel like a “musical,” it felt like a look into the lives of real people.
 This is in great part to Lapine’s incredibly strong hand in directing and casting.